zaindroid/smartbox/README.md

 # smartbox
-All the codes for smart lock box
+It contains the codes of all different modules working independently.